New — reads any article, not just papers

 Decide on real evidence — and spot the studies that don’t hold up.

-Drop in a study and see its data, its findings, and exactly how much to trust it.
+Drop in a study or this morning’s headline and see its data, its findings, and exactly how much to trust it.